Interior Alaskan wolf: History

-Yukon Wolf Conservation and Management Plan
+Yukon Conservation and Management Plan

 A plan known as the Yukon Wolf Conservation and Management Plan was created in the 1980s by the Yukon government in order to determine a method to control the population of wolves in Yukon.
-The studies that would be conducted under it were composed of two points.
-The first was that a reduction in the wolf population would only occur in one specified testing area at a time, of which no two could be occurring simultaneously in Yukon.
-The second point was that no hunting whatsoever would be allowed within the testing area, in order to have a strict control and understanding of the results of any study.
+The studies that would be conducted wherein a reduction in the wolf population would only occur in one specified testing area at a time.
+Also no hunting would be allowed within the testing area, in order to have a strict control and understanding of the results of any study.
 The studies would also be conducted in only 7 of the 23 ecoregions in Yukon.

 The aftereffects of the plan in the 2000s involved continued study and the creation of "rigid guidelines for ensuring long-term wolf conservation" and limited the amount of wolf control enacted by decreasing the scope and length of any future studies.
 The planning group also set forth methods of increasing public awareness of the importance of wolves and making more strict wolf hunting laws.
-The plan was eventually, however, opposed by environmental groups who did not wish for wolf control in any form.
+The plan was eventually opposed by environmental groups who did not wish for wolf control in any form.

 Finlayson Recovery Program (1983–1992)

 The first control program was started because of observations and complaints by the people of Ross River that the Filayson herd of caribou has been declining in size.
 In response, the government, from the beginning of the program to 1989, reduced the number of wolf packs in the area from 25 to 7, which involved reducing the number of individual members from 215 to 29.
 In order to test if a concurrent effort would have a greater effect, hunting any caribou in the herd was also limited and controlled by a strict permit system.

 The result was that the number of caribou more than doubled and the number of wolves returned to their previous count before the control period.
-However, since the end of the program, the number of caribou has once again begun to steadily decline, though the health of the herd has remained stable regardless.
-While the government has wished to continue efforts at wolf control in the area, an agreement could not be made with the First Nation peoples of Ross River, so the effort was eventually abandoned.
+Since the end of the program, the number of caribou has begun to steadily decline, though the health of the herd remained stable regardless.
+While the government had wished to continue efforts at wolf control in the area, an agreement could not be made with the First Nation peoples of Ross River, so the effort was eventually abandoned.